FPGA + Zynq for Graphic Display Circuit

 - vblank_ff: A 3-bit flip-flop array used to detect edges of the

-signal. - set_vblank: Set high when
+VGA_VSsignal. - set_vblank: Set high when

-, indicating the detection of a rising edge onVGA_VS
+vblank_ff[2:1]equals2'b10, indicating the detection of a rising edge onVGA_VS.

 Main Process